Drive-Trust-Alliance/sedutil/msed/ReadMe.txt

 /* C:B**************************************************************************
-This software is Copyright © 2014 Michael Romeo <r0m30@r0m30.com>
+This software is Copyright ï¿½ 2014 Michael Romeo <r0m30@r0m30.com>

 THIS SOFTWARE IS PROVIDED BY THE AUTHORS ''AS IS'' AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED